 The following reports using data collected by the Survey of Earned Doctorates (SED) are available to the public free of charge from NSF's website: http://www.nsf.gov/statistics/doctorates See below for a detailed description of each report.

 This annual report of research doctorate recipients presents characteristics of the doctorate-granting institutions and the doctorate recipients, including demographics, educational history, financial support for graduate study, and postgraduation plans.
 Electronic versions of the data tables as well as an interactive version of highlighted trends are available on the NSF website.

 Doctorate Recipients from U.S. Universities, 2021: https://ncses.nsf.gov/pubs/nsf23300/

 Past editions of the digest report and tables are available for download here: https://ncses.nsf.gov/pubs/nsf23300/prior-releases

 These short reports, based on SED data, highlight specific issues in doctoral education and are published intermittently.
 Recently published InfoBriefs and Special reports are available at https://www.nsf.gov/statistics/srvydoctorates/#tabs-3

 The following tools can be used to generate additional reports.

 This interactive tool consolidates several of NCSES’ previous platforms into one easy-to-use system.
 With it, you can easily create custom tables to suit your specific research needs.
-The new tool currently provides access to data from surveys from the WebCASPAR platform, which will be inaccessible towards the end of 2018.

 To access the SED data in this new interactive tool, go to https://ncsesdata.nsf.gov/builder/sed